sprky0/net-reset/README.md

 ## Process

-Defaults to checking several sites, these are configurable.
-Random MAC address, not critical but must be unique on the local network.
+Defaults to checking several sites in rotation, these are easily configurable by modifying the source.
+Self assigns a random MAC address, which is not critical, but must be unique on the local network.

+## Details

+There is a detailed writeup on [functionality here](docs/README_MORE.md)